karenpayneoregon/razor-pizza-shop/readme.md

 # Setting up the database

+> **Note**
+> This may fail for some developers dependent on how Windows permissions have been setup.

 :point_right: With this solution open, from Visual Studio menu, select `PizzaShop Debug Properties` (use the small down arrow button)

 ![Figure1](assets/figure1.png)